top of page

 Growth and Resilience

-A platform with a little box car served to receive freight. express and the mail.
+A platform with a little boxcar served to receive freight. express and the mail.
 Wm.
-Webber was the firs Station agent, followed by J.Jaques.
+Webber was the first Station agent, followed by J.Jaques.

 It was during Mr. Jaques's term that the station and water tower were built.
 The steam locomotives on the freight and passenger trains always stopped at Kisbey for water.
 Water continues to be an asset to our town.